acaengine/docs/developer-guide/user-interfaces/composer.md

 ## Authentication

-Authentication with Engine is handled automatically by composer.
+Authentication with ACAEngine is handled automatically by composer.

 1. Composer will request `/auth/authority` which contains information about how to authenticate
 2. If composer doesn’t have a valid OAuth2 token it will redirect to the defined login page